Dewa Sanzan Shrine Sanshingosaiden

-Dewa Sanzan, a famous mountain worship venue that symbolizes "life, death, and rebirth" (Yamagata Prefecture)
+Dewa Sanzan (Yamagata Prefecture), a nationally famous place of mountain worship that symbolizes life, death, and rebirth

-Dewa Sanzan is the collective name for three mountains in Yamagata Prefecture: Mount Haguro, Mount Gassan, and Mount Yudono, and is famous nationwide as a sacred place for mountain worship and Shugendo.
+Dewa Sanzanis the collective name for three mountains in Yamagata Prefecture: Hagurosan, Gassan, and Yudonosan.
+They are nationally famous as sacred sites for mountain worship and Shugendo (a form of Japanese mountain asceticism).

 What are Dewa Sanzan?

-Dewa Sanzan is the collective name for three sacred mountains located in the center of Yamagata Prefecture.
+Dewa Sanzanis the collective name for three sacred mountains located in the central part of Yamagata Prefecture.

 Since ancient times, it has been considered a sacred place for mountain worship and Shugendo, and a mountain of pilgrimage symbolizing life, death, and rebirth